 speaker

 President and Chief Executive Officer

 Yeah, we're really excited about the progress we're making in subsea.
-We address, obviously, offshore oil and gas, offshore wind, and defense with that product line.
-Really across all three areas, we're seeing good inbound inquiries as well as turning inquiries into orders.
-We provide remote operated vehicles, ROVs, and launch and recovery systems for those markets.
-I think we've established over the years a position of strong market share.
-We believe around 30% of the vehicles that are in use today or more are our brand.
-I think as those vehicles have aged and the work has increased, we're seeing a lot more demand for those vehicles.
-Then with the Unity software system, operating system that we developed that allows for more remote operation capability, we've sold about eight more of those systems since the beginning of the year.
-We'll be delivering those throughout the year.
-Excited about the activity we're seeing in subsea, I think it also shows really the breadth of our reach.
-Subsea is about 10% of our revenue, but offshore, we think, is around 15% to 20% of our total revenue, whether it's done through our offshore pipelines or equipment we deliver with our drilling group.
+We address obviously offshore oil and gas, offshore wind, and defense with that product line.
+And really across all three areas, we're seeing good inbound inquiries as well as turning those inquiries into orders.
+We provide remote-operated vehicles, ROVs, and launch and recovery systems for those markets.
+And I think we've established over the years a position of strong market share.
+And, you know, we believe around the 30% of the vehicles, you know, that are in use today or more were our brand.
+And so I think as those vehicles have aged and the work has increased, you know, we're seeing a lot more demand for those vehicles.
+And then with the Unity software system, operating system that we developed that allows for more remote operation capability.
+We've sold about eight more of those systems since the beginning of the year, and we'll be delivering those throughout the year.
+So excited about the activity we're seeing in Subsea.
+I think it also shows really the breadth of our reach.
+Subsea is about 10% of our revenue, Offshore, we think, is around 15% to 20% of our total revenue, whether it's done through our offshore pipelines or equipment we deliver with our drilling group.

+speaker